Raizlabs/rr-android-sdk/README.md

 Public properties for bintray such groupId, artifact name, version... are specified in the gradle.properties file.

+**NOTE:** verify all the values on gradle.properties before release

 To upload files to bintray it is necessary to add user/key properties to the local.properties file like:
 ```
 bintray_user=
 bintray_key=
 ```